tonimelisma/mail/SYNCPLAN.md

    * **Action**: Implement the Foreground Service to be managed by the SyncController during a new account's initial sync.
 3. **Final Cleanup:**
    * **Action**: Search the codebase for any remaining references to SyncEngine, RemoteMediator, and old Worker classes, and remove them.
+4. **New Progress:**
+   * **Action**: Implement the Cache eviction job wiring and per-account mutex.
+   * **Status**: Completed on 2025-06-20 – SyncJob.EvictFromCache now delegates to CacheCleanupWorker via SyncWorkManager; SyncController enforces one active network op per account (see SYNCLOG 2025-06-20).

 ## **5\.
 Core Implementation Guarantees**